voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 Retreive kubernetes configuration file:
 <pre>
-aws eks update-kubeconfig –name YOUR_CLUSTER_NAME
+aws eks update-kubeconfig --name YOUR_CLUSTER_NAME
 </pre>
 And test access with the following:
 <pre>